Medium Tank M11-3

 M1: Performance

 The medium tank M1 never entered service with the US Army.
-One soft steel pilot was made, since this cost one-tenth as much as constructing a tank out of armor plate.
+One soft steel pilot was made, since this cost $5,200 versus the $52,000 required to construct the armor plate.
 The design was standardized in February 1928, but its standardization was revoked in the spring of that year.
 The mount for the 6 pdr and coaxial MG permitted some movement of the weapons in addition to the turret rotation.
+The overhead valve Packard engine was developed to an Ordnance Department request and specifications.
+It had a bore of 5½" (14cm) and stroke of 7" (17.8cm) for a displacement of 1,330in³ (21.8L).
+An adjustable governor allowed the engine to spin to 1,500rpm, where it made 250hp and could propel the tank to 14mph (23kph).

 References